oracle-samples/mle-modules/README.md

 This section details the both the installing and how to use the supplied typescript declarations in your Project.

-You need access to an Oracle Database 23ai system running either on Linux x86-64 or aarch64 to make use of the JavaScript modules provided in Oracle Database Multilingual Engine (MLE).
+You need access to an Oracle Database 23ai or later system running either on Linux x86-64 or aarch64 to make use of the JavaScript modules provided in Oracle Database Multilingual Engine (MLE).
 Developers wishing to experiment with MLE can choose from cloud solutions such as Oracle's Always-Free Autonomous Database (Serverless) [see this blog article][2] or use the container images available from [container-registry.oracle.com](https://container-registry.oracle.com/ords/ocr/ba/database/free).
 You can find more details [described in this blog post][5].

 The following sections describe how to use the Typescript declarations with your project.